From LimeSurvey Manual

 If you want to update an existing translation, please consider contributing it for future releases (Read: Translations status).
 If you only update your version, remember to take care of this when you upgrade later.

-So far, we only discussed translating the built-in text of the administration interface that the survey participants and developers see; that part that is independent of any survey.
+So far, we only discussed translating the built-in text of the administration interface that the survey participants and developers see; the part that is independent of any survey.
 Each survey can have one or more languages associated with it.
 The language of the survey can be independent of the one used in the interface.
 So care must be taken to offer the appropriate translations there as well.

 Languages for surveys themselves